Portfolio Analysis- 7 Methods And Techniques For Product Position

 • If they are not able to keep their market share, these products will become dogs.

-• For example, Thumbs Up forms a part of “stars” with continuous growth rate and high market share.
+• For example, Thumbs Up forms a part of “stars” with a continuous growth rate and high market share.

 Strategy Recommendation